akowald/resurrect/README.md

 ###Description

 A simple mod for Arena mode.
 Capturing the control point will respawn your dead teammates instead of ending the round.
-Generally, capture time is lowered when most teammates are dead.
+The capture time is based on the difference of the team's alive players.
 Players take a penalty for standing on the control point.
 A team wins by eliminating the enemy team or by holding the control point for a period of time.

 ###CVars
 ```